 What makes Tapcomb® so special is exactly what makes it better for bees — patented frame technology that allows the colony to complete the honeycomb with its own beeswax.
+Below is a comprehensive review of similar honey flow beehives compared with our own Tapcomb system.

 It's a bit like this: if other flow hives provide a pre-fab home, Tapcomb® gives bees an architect's plan, then steps aside so they can do the building.
 Not only is building and maintaining a real wax comb part of the lifecycle of most bees, but the presence of beeswax is vital to the colony's heath.